Innocent Spolin Law Client Charged with Murder Walks Free After All Charges DroppedPublished on July 19, 2019

 Within 30 to 60 days of the judgment, you’ll need to send in the “Notice of Appeal.”
 During this timeframe, your lawyer will need to carefully review what happened at trial and determine what arguments to make.
 After all, it is the party who appeals who bears the burden of proving that the trial court made a mistake.

 It is important to note, however, that there are other types of post-conviction relief that do not have as stringent of the deadlines as the traditional direct appeals.
-For questions regarding these options, contact an appeals attorney from Spolin Law P.C. right away.
+For questions regarding these options, contact an appeals attorney or staff member from Spolin Law P.C. right away.

 There are many different paths to a successful appeal in a criminal case.
 Below are some of the more common issues that defense lawyers may plead in their briefs: